Zhiyee20/web-based-clothing-commerce-system/SECURITY_NOTES.md

 # Security Notes

 ## Purpose
-This repository is prepared for **technical review and interview showcase**.
+This repository documents the security-related design considerations and implementation practices applied within the system.

-Sensitive credentials and user-private artifacts are intentionally excluded.
+Sensitive credentials and user-private files are intentionally excluded.
-Security controls described below reflect the system’s backend implementation approach and design decisions.
+The security controls described below reflect the backend implementation approach and system design decisions.

 ---